The Difference Between a Wolf/Hybrid and a Dog

 Gives birth at any time of the year

-Wolves have a natural drive that makes it extremely, if not impossible, to deal with when they living in captivity.
+Wolves have a natural drive that makes it extremely, if not impossible, to deal with when they are living in captivity.
 Training does not eliminate this natural behavior.

-Although some dogs may at times display a similar behavior to wolves, these behaviors have been markedly altered through selective breeding in most dogs.
+Although some dogs may at times display similar behavior to wolves, these behaviors have been markedly altered through selective breeding in most dogs.
 With wolves and hybrids, however, these behaviors are strongly expressed.
-Not only is it unrealistic for humans to expect these animals to suppress their natural instinct, it is also inhumane.
+Not only is it unrealistic for humans to expect these animals to suppress their natural instinct, but it is also inhumane.